Risk and optimal policies in bandit experiments: Computation using finite-difference methods

-PDE (\ref{eq:PDE optimal bayes risk}) can be solved efficiently using `upwind' finite-difference methods.
-This involves discretizing both the spatial (i.e., $\mathcal{X}$ and $\mathcal{Q}$) and time domains.
+As mentioned in the main text, PDE (\ref{eq:PDE optimal bayes risk}) also be solved using `upwind' finite-difference methods.
+The method is more accurate than the Monte-Carlo algorithm (Algorithm 1) but scales less favorably with increasing number of arms.
+To implement this method we first discretize both the spatial (i.e., $\mathcal{X}$ and $\mathcal{Q}$) and time domains.
 Let $i,j$ index the grid points for $x,q$ respectively, with the grid lengths being $\Delta x,\Delta q$.
 PDEs of the form (\ref{eq:PDE optimal bayes risk}) are always solved backward in time, so, for this section, we switch the direction of time (i.e., $t=1$ earlier is now $t=0$) and discretize it as $0,\Delta t,\dots,m\Delta t,\dots,1$.
 Denote $V_{i,j}^{m}$ as the approximation to the PDE solution $V^{*}$ at grid points $i,j$ and time period $m\Delta t$.

 We approximate the second derivative $\partial_{x}^{2}V^{*}$ using